How to become a member

 - To stimulate the human rights film climate and support its filmmakers

 How much does the membership cost?

-HRFN asks for a small membership fee to keep up operations and to produce and update both a HRFN leaflet and the HRFN website.
+HRFN asks for a small membership fee to keep up operations and to update the HRFN website.
 There are two different membership fees.
 Festivals from countries that provide easier access to and more opportunities for funding (what we -for lack of a better expression- have summarized as the North) will pay a EUR 200 annual membership fee.
 Festivals from countries with a lesser financial infrastructure will pay a EUR 100 annual membership fee.

 Who can join the HRFN?